 My name is Casey Isdell.
 I was in the US Army from 1990 to 1994.
 I served in Operations Desert Shield and Desert Storm with HHC 1-8 Cav, Delta Co. as a Turret Mechanic on the M1A1 Heavy (Abrams tank).
 After returning to Fort Hood, I injured my knees and was reassigned to the 1st Cavalry Division Horse Detachment, further strengthening my love of animals.
 After the military, I returned to Alabama to carry on with life as usual, but the night terrors didn’t stop.
 Like most PTSD survivors, I tried to hide it.
 That, coupled with constant physical pain made life difficult.
 Needing a change, I moved to Indiana and began seeking treatment for my PTSD and recently had both knees replaced.
 In 2021, I learned about Paws-Ability at our small town’s annual festival.
 The process was smooth and the representatives so supportive and helpful.
 I now have Caesar, who has been a life saver and I couldn’t be more grateful.
 Thank you, Paws-Ability Team!

-Larry & Reese
+Larry & Gus

 Skyler & Lyric